rashidrao-pk/rashidrao-pk.github.io/index.md

 # Motivation for my Research Carrier⚡:
 <br>
-In my Master's, I learned the following Courses which motivated me to start my research carrier: <br>
+In my Master's, I learned the following Courses which motivated me to start my research carrier:

 | Sr. No. | Subject | Credit Hours | LG | GP |
 | --- | --- | --- | --- | --- |
 | 1. | Advanced Algorithm Analysis. | 3 | A+ | 12 |